-Moniteau County Library @ Wood Place has a variety of materials, resources and programs for our youngest patrons.
+Wood Place Library has a variety of materials, resources and programs for our youngest patrons.

-Due to the dissolution of the Library District by Court order and being unable to accept a grant for summer programming, we are sad to announce there will be NO summer reading program in 2017.
+We are not plannig storytime and other programs at this time due to our limited hours.
 However, we encourage parents and caregivers to bring their children to the library to checkout books, use computers, and enjoy the Early Literacy Center all summer long.

 Early Literacy Activity Center

 The partnership between the library and Head Start has created an inviting space for young children and parents to interact and learn.
 The room is open during library hours for anyone in Moniteau county to use for free.
 All you have to do is register.
 It is also being used for babies and toddlers during Storytimes and Summer Reading Club.

 The library promotes early literacy by promoting interaction between young children and parents or caregivers.
 The goal is to help prepare him or her to be ready to read when they are ready for school.
 This is based on the “Racing to Read” Early Literacy 5 main AREAS OF EMPHASIS:

 1. LOVE BOOKS—Build print awareness, build vocabulary & learn letters